 Whether your dog is a purebred Shiba Inu, or a Shiba Inu mix, learning about their breed can explain a lot about your pet’s personality, habits and overall health.

 These fox look-alikes are known for having big personalities and being devoted to their people, but they have some personality quirks that make them unique.
 Here’s why Shiba Inus are an excellent fit for experienced pet parents.

-Shiba Inus, at their full maturity, can be between 14 to 15 inches tall, Dr. Aliya McCullough, Fetch by The Dodo’s on-staff veterinarian, says.
+Shiba Inus, at their full maturity, can be between 14 to 15 inches tall, Dr. Aliya McCullough, Fetch’s on-staff veterinarian, says.
 They can also be between 17 to 23 pounds.

 You may be most familiar with tan-colored Shiba Inus, but did you know that their fur also grows in shades of black, cream, red and red sesame, too?

 Unfortunately, Shiba Inus are known for being prolific shedders, and they have super thick fur.
 “Shiba Inus are double coated.
 The outer coat is short and stiff while the undercoat is soft,” Dr. McCullough explains.

 They’re also not a hypoallergenic dog breed, she says.
 If you struggle with dog allergies, you’ll want to speak to your doctor before snuggling up with a Shiba Inu.